Immunisation

 This leaflet tells you about the common side effects of vaccinations that might occur in babies and young children up to five years of age.

-When can I get my flu vaccine? (factsheet)
+When should I get my flu vaccine? (flyer)

 Whooping cough and pregnancy (A3 poster)